NguyenDinhQuoc/NguyenDinhQuoc_kn.github.io/_pages/about.md

 {% include base_path %}

 Hi!
-I’m Khai, an second-year AI Research Resident at [VinAI Research, Vietnam](http://www.vinai.io) under the supervision of  [Dr. Nhat Ho](https://nhatptnk8912.github.io/) and [Dr. Hung Bui](https://sites.google.com/site/buihhung/).
-I will start my Ph.D. at University of Texas at Austin this Fall with a fellowship award.
+I’m Khai, a second-year AI Research Resident at [VinAI Research, Vietnam](http://www.vinai.io) under the supervision of  [Dr. Nhat Ho](https://nhatptnk8912.github.io/) and [Dr. Hung Bui](https://sites.google.com/site/buihhung/).
+I will be a my Ph.D. student in the department of Statistics and Data Science at University of Texas at Austin this Fall with a fellowship award.
 ## My work and research
 My research interests are Optimal Transport (especially Sliced Optimal Transport), Generative modeling (including parameter estimation, Bayesian inference, etc), and their intersection.
 ## Publications